 The heats run about fifteen minutes, a few excellent smashes occasionally punctuating the atmosphere.
 There’s always a car or two shooting flames out its pipes, that’s a sure crowd pleaser.
 (No mufflers or fancy exhaust pipes on the cars, exhaust is routed directly to short stacks protruding though the hood.)

-s.
+After the heats, tractors and skid loaders clear the field of the losers.
 The referees walk the field tossing out chunks of metal, plastic and rubber.
 The winners head back to a pit area and take hammers and crowbars to repurpose the damage.
 No precision engine work here, just do what’s necessary to prolong the life of the car for about twenty more minutes of violence.

 Time now for the mini cars… which in demolition derby seems to mean cars with less than a V8 engine.
 No clear standouts, mostly American cars with the ubiquitous and venerable Taurus’ a slight favorite.
 Front wheel drive changes things a bit, but the small, lighter cars have more pep than the lumbering Crown Vic’s, and are in my mind much more fun to watch.
 As well, the smaller cars just can’t take the punishment as readily.
-The rears crumple so completely that
+The rears crumple so completely that they end up looking like half-cars.

 For now these smaller cars are a novelty.
 Eventually they will dominate more as the supply of hefty V8 cruisers dwindles.
 In other places there have been novelty competitions using SUV’s and minivans, this may be the next wave.